 - For reference only, The Complete Curriculum List notes all the curriculum being used for each grade.

-- The Uniform List provides a detailed list of required and optional uniform components.
-Please note the most significant change for 2017-18 is a new PE uniform (all students grades 3rd-5th, and 5-day Dialectic).
+- The 2019-2020 Uniform List provides a detailed list of required and optional uniform components.

 The “summer slide” is real.
-Mounting evidence suggests that students experience significant reading and math loss during the summer months (consider this, for example).
+Mounting evidence suggests that students experience significant reading and math loss during the summer months.

 The Academy is not just concerned about the loss of skills.
-Even more important, we want to see students develop affections for reading and good stories as well as math.
+Even more important, we want to see students develop affections for reading and good stories as well as math and Latin.
 These affections are developed through practice.
 To that end, we offer the following requirements, suggestions, and incentives to keep your student(s) fresh during the summer months.